Yousaf-R878/Oscilloscope-Function-Generator/README.md

 ```bash
 printf "\xFF" > input.txt
 ```
+You can replace "FF" with any other byte such as "00" or "F0"
 ### Verifying the Output

 After running the Driver Test, you can check that the byte was successfully written to `output.txt`.